lauraweindorf/enigmawasm-js/README.md

+# EnigmaWasm JS

-# CosmWasm JS
+(forked from the CosmWasm JS repo)

-This is a JavaScript/TypeScript client-side binding to [wasmd](https://github.com/cosmwasm/wasmd), a sample blockchain for the [cosmwasm](https://github.com/confio/cosmwasm) smart contracting platform.
+This is a JavaScript/TypeScript client-side binding to [enigmad](https://github.com/enigmampc/EnigmaBlockchain), a sample blockchain for the [Enigma Blockchain CosmWasm](https://github.com/EnigmaBlockchain/cosmwasm) smart contracting platform.

 ## Development